-Bedroom 2 offers a 'zip and link' option, so can be either 2ft 6'' twins that are perfect for children or a king-size double bed when zipped together.
+Bedroom 2 has 'zip and link' beds, so can be either 2' 6" twins that are perfect for children or a king-size double bed when zipped together.

 Another bedroom that benefits from multiple windows.

-The mezzanine area has the option of a single bed.
+The mezzanine area has a single bed.
 Owing to it being a bed on the open mezzanine level this room would suit a teenager.